Itsshraddha/Pixie/README.md

 # Setup and Configuration

 ## 1. Gemini AI API Key
-MIRA uses the Gemini AI model.
+PIXIE uses the Gemini AI model.
 To get started, you'll need to obtain an API key from **Google AI Studio**.

 1. Go to [Google AI Studio](https://aistudio.google.com/).
 2. Create a new API key.
-3. Create a file named `music.py` in the same directory as the main script.
-4. Inside `music.py`, add your API key like this:
+3. Configure your API KEY in main.py

 ```python
 apikey = "YOUR_API_KEY_HERE"